 Before Access Housing offers you accommodation we will have been in touch with you to request you complete and provide back to us;

-- An Access Housing Application Form (although you would have completed a Housing Authority application form, Access Housing does not receive all of your details from the Department of Housing application);
+- An Access Housing Application Form (although you would have completed a Department of Communities (Housing) application form, Access Housing does not receive all of your details from the Department of Communities (Housing) application);

 - A 100 point identify check for all applicants going on the tenancy agreement;